-Another concession stand to visit is called State Fare.
+Another concession stand to visit is State Fare.
 Fried Twinkies, Fried Sm'Oreo with Crème Filled Cookies, Fried Chicken Breast on a Stick, Chicken-fried Corn on the Cob, Fried Pickle Chips, and Brisket Mac & Cheese Balls are just some of the food being served at State Fare this season.

 For dessert, go with Funnel Cake Fries.
 Combining french fries and the sweet taste of funnel cakes is just pure genius.